 Education and Training

 As a certified career coach, Hillary guides extraordinary people and their personal brands.
 She’s a career solutionista that helps clients discover their unique worth to find new employment, pivot industries, or move toward cause-oriented work.
 When Hillary’s not busy coaching amazing people, she rides bikes, learns about wine, cooks for friends, and travels globally with her family.
-Find out more at www.careersolutionista.com.
+Find out more and sign up for her newsletter at www.careersolutionista.com.